DNS hijacking using a non-responding name server

 Why this is a problem

-When a name server is not responding, a malicious actor could create an account with the DNS hosting provider and create the domain themselves.
+When a name server is not responding, there is a possibility that a malicious actor could create an account with the DNS hosting provider and create the zone for the domain themselves.

 With many hosting providers using a static set of name servers, these could be allocated to the malicious actor, giving them complete control over the domain.